somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kafka_connect.md

   }
 }
 ```
-`topics` specifies the topics data are read from. `connection.url` must point to the Humio ingest endpoint and specify a dataspace.
+`topics` specifies the topics data is read from. `connection.url` must point to the Humio ingest endpoint and specify a dataspace. `connection.url` can be a list of comma-separated urls, and supports loadbalancing.
 In our experience setting `max.retries` high is important, as the connector will stop when reaching `max.retries` without success.
 The documentation [describes](https://docs.confluent.io/current/connect/connect-elasticsearch/docs/elasticsearch_connector.html#automatic-retries) how an exponential backup technique is used.
 Also check out the documentation, for setting batch size, buffering, flushing etc.

 Please refer to the [Elastcisearch Connector properties documentation](https://docs.confluent.io/current/connect/connect-elasticsearch/docs/configuration_options.html) for an explanation of the properties in the above example.